VyshnavCJ/dotfiles/README.md

 # My dotfiles

-being lazy is a character of engineer, so I use dotfies because it makes life easy :)
+being lazy is a character of an engineer, so I use dotfies because it makes life easy :)

 ## Stuffs I use
 - [kitty](https://sw.kovidgoyal.net/kitty/) (Terminal emulator)